sakana-max/Image_information_embedder/README.md

 ## Translation

-This explanation and the commented out files are machine translated from Japanese.
+This explanation and the program comments are machine translated from Japanese.

-There may be don't desirable or incorrect expressions.
+There may be undesirable or incorrect expressions.

-In that case, please report it by lssues.
+If so, please report it with "lssues".

 ## License